digitoimistodude/dudestack-instructions/README.md

 10. Install [Vagrant Manager](http://vagrantmanager.com/) with `brew cask install vagrant-manager`
 11. Install vagrant-triggers with `vagrant plugin install vagrant-triggers`
 12. Create directory for your projects under your home dir with either **Finder** or `mkdir ~/Projects` (this is preferred, but if you decide to store your projects elsewhere, you will have to modify every config where Projects are defined).
 This directory is the intended location for every project created with this stack and all things related.
-13. Clone [jolliest-vagrant](https://github.com/ronilaukkarinen/jolliest-vagrant) with `git clone https://github.com/ronilaukkarinen/jolliest-vagrant.git` to your Projects directory (`cd ~/Projects`), modify **Vagrantfile** if necessary
+13. If you prefer Apache, clone [jolliest-vagrant](https://github.com/digitoimistodude/jolliest-vagrant), if Nginx, clone [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant) to your Projects directory (`cd ~/Projects`), modify **Vagrantfile** if necessary
-14. Clone [dudestack](https://github.com/ronilaukkarinen/dudestack) to your Projects directory with `cd ~/Projects && git clone https://github.com/ronilaukkarinen/dudestack`
+14. Clone [dudestack](https://github.com/digitoimistodude/dudestack) to your Projects directory with `cd ~/Projects && git clone https://github.com/digitoimistodude/dudestack`
 15. Run `cd ~/Projects/dudestack && sh setup.sh` and complete the setup process (answer yes and give root password if given, select network bridge to your main network you're currently using (wifi or eth))
 16. Go through [jolliest-vagrant Post-installations](https://github.com/digitoimistodude/jolliest-vagrant#post-installations)
 17. Run `createproject` and wait the script to run through. **Note:** It's intended that every project name is one word, written in lowercase.